grinnell-cs/csc151-images/_mps/recursive-image-construction.md

 As we noted, one opportunity we have is to transform each element in a list differently, cycling through our options.

 a.
-Implement two procedures `(alternating-ellipses-and-rectangles shapes)` and `(alternating-rectangles-and-ellipses shapes)` that each takes a list of shapes as a parameter and returns a list of ellipses and rectangles, with each element having the same width, height, and color as the corresponding element of shapes.
-As you might expect, the list produced by `alternating-ellipses-and-rectangles` will start with an ellipse, and the list produced by `alternating-rectangles-and-ellipses` will start with a rectangle.
+Implement two procedures `(shapes->ellipses&rectangles shapes)` and `(shapes->rectangles&ellipses shapes)` that each takes a list of shapes as a parameter and returns a list of ellipses and rectangles, with each element having the same width, height, and color as the corresponding element of shapes.
+As you might expect, the list produced by `shapes->ellipses&rectangles` will start with an ellipse, and the list produced by `shapes->rectangles&ellipses` will start with a rectangle.

 ```drracket
 > (shapes->ellipses&rectangles (list (solid-rectangle 20 10 "red")